The GivingWorks Empathy Project

 How it works:

-Family-to-Family then identifies a group of economically disadvantaged children or teens at a school, after-school program or other community group – the “giving kids” – and provides them with:
+Family-to-Family identifies a group of economically disadvantaged teens or middle school aged children at a school, after-school program or other community group – the “giving kids” – and provides them with:

 - String backpacks

 - Book labels

-The “giving” kids each choose 4 of the books, decorate and attach a (“This Book Belongs To _____”) book label to each one and put the 4 books into a backpack.
+The older, “giving” kids each choose 4 of the books, decorate and attach a (“This Book Belongs To _____”) book label to each one and put the 4 books into a backpack.
 They also each address 4 postcards back to themselves (with their name, c/o their school/organization’s address), clip the postcards together with paperclips and add them to the backpack.

-As a group, they bring the filled backpacks to a local head start or elementary school classroom with a population also struggling with poverty.
-Each older, giving child is assigned a younger child to sit and read with, sharing the books they have packed in the backpack.
+As a group, they bring the filled backpacks to the younger kids at the local Head Start or elementary school classroom.
+Each giving child is assigned a younger child to sit and read with, sharing the books they have packed in the backpack.
 (The older kids also pencil the name of the younger child onto the four postcards, and the teacher collects the postcards so the younger kids can later write back – or draw a picture if they’re very young – to their book buddies about each book.)

-After reading together, the givers surprise the little ones by writing their names on each of the book labels and share with them that these books are now theirs to take home!
+After reading together, the givers surprise the younger ones by writing their names on each of the book labels and share with them that these books are now theirs to take home!

 Those of us who give of ourselves know how good it feels to “share our bounty”.
 Through this compassionate giving activity, we hope to provide these “giver” children with that VERY SAME experience.

 How You Can Help

-- Host a book drive to collect gently used books for children ages 3-5 from your neighbors, friends and classmates (nothing ripped, dirty, written-in or scary please!).
+- Host a book drive to collect books for children ages 4-12 from your neighbors, friends and classmates